RegioneER/RerUserDates/README.md

 _Superadmin_ can enable or disable the two features independently by clicking checkboxes in the plugin's configuration page in the web interface.

-This plugin came translated in: English, Italian and French.
-For more languages to come, just file a pull request adding a new `lang/*.json` file in your mother language, (see _Can I contribute_ f.a.q.)
+This plugin came translated in every language available in the [Weblate app](https://hosted.weblate.org/projects/matomo/communityplugin-reruserdates/).

+Using that application, can officially contribute easily by adding your mothertongue language, or by editing missing strings.

 ## Installation